Key Takeaways:

 5. THCP (Tetrahydrocannabiphorol)

-THCP is one of the most potent cannabinoids ever discovered, binding up to 33 times more effectively to CB1 receptors than Delta-9.
+THCP is one of the most potent cannabinoids ever discovered, binding to CB1 receptors up to 33 times more effectively than Delta-9.
 Even small doses can cause powerful, long-lasting euphoria.

 6. THCV (Tetrahydrocannabivarin)

 THCV behaves differently from traditional THC compounds.
-At low doses, it can suppress appetite and increase energy, making it popular among active users.
+At low doses, it can suppress appetite and increase energy, making it popular for active users.
 At higher doses, it becomes mildly psychoactive, producing a shorter, more stimulating high.

 7. THCO (Tetrahydrocannabinol Acetate)